Lemoncode/master-frontend-lemoncode/03-bundling/07-vite-lib/01-entrypoints/README.md

 # 01 Entrypoints

-In this example we are going to add support for Browser and Node.js process using multiple formats (ESM, CJS, UMD) using the `package.json` metadata.

-We will start from scratch.
+In this example we are going to create a simple mocked library as an example, and then we'll provide support for Browser (bundlers) and Node.js consumers entrypoints.
+This way, our lib should be properly linked from different projects using different module formats, like ESM, CJS and UMD.
+We will mainly configure the `package.json` metadata for that purpose.
+We will start from scratch, step by step.

-Summary steps:
+Summarized steps:

-- Create a basic library in the three formats (ESM, CJS, UMD).
+- Create a basic library exposed in different module flavours: ESM, CJS and UMD.
 - Add three playgrounds consuming each format.

 # Steps to build it

 ## Mocked library

-Let's start by creating the basic library in the three formats (ESM, CJS, UMD).
+Let's start by creating a basic mock library in 3 different module flavours: ESM, CJS and UMD.

-Add manually the `package.json` (another common approach is to use `npm init -y`):
+Add manually the `package.json` like below.
+Another common approach is to use `npm init -y`.

 _./my-lib/package.json_